 OTHER THINGS TO KNOW ABOUT PLANT THERAPY

 - They have a rewards program that earns you 1 point for every dollar spent.
 100 points equals $5.
 If you’re into essential oils, this can really add up.
 KidSafe is a line of essential oils developed by Robert Tisserand specifically designed for children ages 2-10, including essential oil blends.
-A pet line of essential oils called Pup & Pony just came out this year.
+A pet line of essential oils called Pup & Pony came out in 2019.
 This is specifically designed for dogs and horses.

 - Plant Therapy has great shipping and return policies.
 Shipping is absolutely free inside the U.S. for any amount spent and it comes in 3-4 days, depending on where you’re located.
 They are so sure of the quality of their product and that the customer will love it that their return policy is 100% money back guarantee within 90 days of purchase and if it’s longer than that they will give you credit on your account.